 Anne Frank by Josephine Poole

-Learn about Anne Frank's life from birth to being taken by the Nazis.
 During the Nazi occupation of Holland, all Jewish people had to wear yellow stars to identify them.
-Anne and her family had to live in a small attic, unable to leave.
+Anne Frank and her family had to live in a small attic, unable to leave.
 This is where Anne wrote her inspiring diary.
 The Nazis took Anne and her family, with only her father surviving, who was left with Anne's diary.

 Read Anne Frank to promote discussions on courage, fears, effects of war, writing, tolerance, discrimination, resilience, perception and the holocaust.

 Black Dog by Levi Pinfold